AdobeDocs/experience-platform.en/help/segmentation/api/schedules.md

 A successful response returns HTTP status 204 (No Content).

-### Update schedule's cron schedule {#update-schedule}
+### Update cron schedule {#update-schedule}

-You can use the JSON Patch path `schedule` to update the cron schedule.
+You can use a JSON Patch operation to update the cron schedule.
+To update the schedule, you declare the `path` property as `/schedule` and set the `value` to a valid cron schedule.
+For more information about JSON Patch, please read the [JSON Patch](http://jsonpatch.com/) documentation.
 For more information about cron schedules, please read the [cron expression format](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html) documentation.

 **API format**